-Often recommended for a first-time dog owner, the Irish Wolfhound is similar to a mastiff in that they can be a little standoffish with a stranger, but they will open up once they are invited and known as a part of the family.
+Often a recommended dog for first-time owners, the Irish Wolfhound is similar to a mastiff in that they can be a little standoffish with a stranger, but they will open up once they are invited and known as a part of the family.
 Well known as a giant dog, the Irish Wolfhound is a beautiful breed with its brindle coloring.

 Glen of Imaal Terrier